 Vitamins and minerals are vital for a broad array of functions in the body and necessary for healthy, thriving, long-living pets.
-Each individual vitamin and mineral plays a unique function in the body, so it is important that the right balance of these micronutrients is found in all complete and balanced pet foods.
+Each vitamin and mineral plays a unique function in the body, so it is important that the right balance of these nutrients is found in all complete and balanced pet foods.

 Whether it is a vitamin, mineral or other nutritional supplement, strict quality control must be in place to ensure consistency and safety.
 Vitamins and minerals are added in very small amounts to pet foods, and while a little goes a long way, more is not necessarily better and can even cause harm.
 It is vital that quality is maintained to ensure correct inclusion rates in the final product.

-Bioavailability is the degree and rate to which a substance is absorbed by an animal.
+Bioavailability is the degree and rate in which a substance is absorbed by an animal.
 If a vitamin or mineral cannot be absorbed, then it cannot play its essential role in the body.

 Nutrients need to be in a form that protects the nutrient from breaking down during cooking and food storage, but is released via digestion for usage by the pet.

 Many nutrients react with the environment, specifically oxygen, moisture, and heat.
 Adequate stabilization protects the nutrient from degradation and is critical to ensuring correct nutrient levels in the food through to the end of its shelf life.

 Vitamins and minerals are only needed in very small quantities, so it is critical to ensure even distribution of the premix into the food.
 Differences in particle size and structure can result in uneven distribution of nutrients when mixing.
 Imagine mixing magnetized metal balls with non-magnetized wooden balls – no matter how long the balls are mixed they would not be evenly distributed.
 Particle size, shape, and density play roles in creating an even mixture and ensure stability until the food is enjoyed by your pet.

 The importance of vitamins and minerals for your pet